Avtron/byemc.github.io/_posts/fuck-disqus.md

 In short, I loaded up my website on my iPhone, looking at Safari through the iOS 15 beta.
 I tapped on my post and... what?
 What is this ad on my website!?
 I didn't put those there!
 So I quickly searched up if Disqus used ads (the ads appeared above and below Disqus, but below the *Comments* header), and... yes.
 It does.

-Mad that I hadn't seen this sooner
+Mad that I hadn't seen this sooner, I hastily plotted out this Tweet and went to school.